-The first Horatio’s Garden opened in 2012 at the Duke of Cornwall Spinal Treatment Centre at Salisbury District Hospital.
-The Centre serves patients from the whole of the south of England, from the Scilly Isles to Hastings and all the way up to the M4 corridor.
+Horatio’s Garden South West opened in 2012 at the Duke of Cornwall Spinal Treatment Centre in Salisbury District Hospital.
+The spinal centre serves patients from across the whole of the south of England, from the Isles of Scilly to Hastings and all the way up to the M4 corridor.

-The garden was brought to life by celebrated garden designer Cleve West, who has won a remarkable total of six RHS gold medals for his gardens at the Chelsea Flower Show.
-The contractor for the garden was Martin Gomm from Wycliffe Landscapes.
-In 2014, Martin won two BALI awards for the garden in the Community and Schools Development category and also a new category of Outstanding Charitable Contribution.
+The garden was brought to life by celebrated garden designed Cleve West, who has won a remarkable total of six RHS Gold Medals for his gardens at the Chelsea Flower Show.
+Martin Gomm of Wycliffe Landscapes was the contractor for the project and in 2014 went on to win two BALI awards; one in the Community and Schools Development category and another in the Outstanding Charitable Contribution category.

 Would you like to visit the garden?
-Please contact our Tour Coordinator Lucy Shergold by emailing lucyS@horatiosgarden.org.uk or call 07902906178 for more information.
+We’re hoping we will soon be able to once again welcome small groups to see Horatio’s Garden from 2022.
+Please contact Garden Tour Coordinator, Lucy Shergold, by emailing lucyS@horatiosgarden.org.uk or call 07902906178 for more information.

-Cleve West, who is a six-time Chelsea gold medal winner, created the garden and won three Society of Garden Designers awards in 2015 for the design.
-The Public or Commercial Outdoor Space Award, the People’s Choice Award and the most prestigious award, the Judges’ Choice, was also awarded to Cleve for Horatio’s Garden.
+Cleve West has been designing award-winning gardens since 1990 and is a six-time RHS Chelsea Gold Medal winner.
+He created Horatio’s Garden South West, with his designs going on to win three Society of Garden Designers awards in 2015.
+His contribution was recognised with the Public or Commercial Outdoor Space Award, the People’s Choice Award and the most prestigious accolade, the Judge’s Award.

 “I trained as a gardener in 2010 and never imagined that I’d be entrusted with a garden like Horatio’s Garden South West.
 If the ideal job is doing something you love, which you are (seemingly) good at, and which has value for other people, then it ticks all the boxes.
 Gardening has always been an important part of my life, but professional horticulture can sometimes be a solitary occupation.
 Not so here, where the enthusiasm and commitment of the amazing volunteer team enlivens even the coldest, wettest days.